steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/01_Deploy_Sock_Shop/README.md

 ```sh
 $ kubectl get po --all-namespaces -l product=sockshop
 ```
 Notice some pods status and ready state.
-Watch pods (run the previous command with flag -w) until all are running and ready.
+Watch pods (run the previous command with option `-w` added) until all are running and ready.

 ![validation](assets/validate.png)